 In the past, the tribes had an active dinglebar fishery targeting lingcod that was closed due to the impacts that it would have on yelloweye rockfish.
 Recently, the tribes have reopened directed fisheries for lingcod and are analyzing current ratios of yelloweye rockfish to lingcod to track impacts to yelloweye rockfish as not to exceed current yelloweye rockfish set asides.
-As shown in Figure B-21, fixed gear landings of lingcod decreased by 73 percent from 2009 to 2010, relative to the 23 percent drop in the ACL from 17 mt in 2009 to 14 mt in 2010 under Secretarial Amendment 1.
+As shown in Figure B-22, fixed gear landings of lingcod decreased by 73 percent from 2009 to 2010, relative to the 23 percent drop in the ACL from 17 mt in 2009 to 14 mt in 2010 under Secretarial Amendment 1, also refered to as PCGFMP Amendment 16-5.

-Figure B-21.
-Tribal Lingcod Landings, 2002-2017.
+Figure B-22.
+Tribal Lingcod Landings, 2002-17.

 Under No Action, opportunities to continue to increase harvest of lingcod is limited.
 The benefit of Alternative 1 and 2 over No Action is that it provides a buffer against the tribal yelloweye rockfish set aside as the tribes explore new fisheries.
-As with all Washington fisheries, the presence of yelloweye rockfish dictates management as shown in Figure B-22within the Makah and Quileute U&A's, there is a large portion with rocky reef habitat.
+As with all Washington fisheries, the presence of yelloweye rockfish dictates management as shown in Figure B-23within the Makah and Quileute U&A's, there is a large portion with rocky reef habitat.
 Similar to the non-tribal commercial fisheries, the additional yelloweye rockfish under Alternative 1 and 2 would provide opportunities for tribal managers to assess how much yelloweye rockfish would be needed to harvest a larger portion of the lingcod set aside in the future.
 Additional information from allowing these small but economically important new opportunities will provide tribal managers with data to better estimate how much yelloweye rockfish is needed to harvest a larger portion of the treaty lingcod HG in the future.

-Figure B-22.
-Tribal U&A boundaries for Makah and Quileute Tribes.
+Figure B-23.
+Current Tribal U&A boundaries for Makah and Quileute24 Tribes.

 The Quileute Tribe and the Makah Tribe both have ports that accommodate both non-treaty recreational and non-treaty commercial fishermen.
-A major portion of the tribal economies is from revenues of nontreaty recreational and commercial fishermen landing fish or utilizing infrastructure within the respective communities.
+A major portion of the tribal economies is from revenues of non-treaty recreational and commercial fishermen landing fish or utilizing infrastructure within the respective communities.
 While there was some decline in the non-tribal groundfish vessel activity to these areas when yelloweye rockfish was declared overfished in 2002, the closure of Cape Alava in 2007 and the groundfish buyback resulted in active groundfish vessels dropping from 53 in 2006 to only 16 in 2017 and groundfish landings reducing almost six-fold.
 With Cape Alava now re-opened, there could be additional activity into these ports, providing revenue to the treaty communities.
-It will ultimately depend on the ability for vessel owners to acquire yelloweye rockfish quota to fish in these areas that are considered "hotspots", which will be limited under No Action compared to Alternatives 1 and 2.
+It will ultimately depend on the ability for vessel owners to acquire yelloweye rockfish quota to fish in these areas that are considered "hotspots," which will be limited under No Action compared to Alternatives 1 and 2.
 Non-trawl landings will continue to be limited with the non-trawl RCA in place.
 Additionally, as will be described below, Alternative 1 or 2 would lead to increased recreational participation out of the Neah Bay and La Push tribal communities, which would provide indirect benefits to the treaty tribes.
-The Quinault Indian Nation and the Hoh Tribe are less dependent on non-tribal recreational fisheries and while they may be less affected by increased opportunities in non-tribal sectors additional yelloweye rockfish available under Alternative 1 and 2 may allow expansion of tribal fisheries targeting lingcod.
+The Quinault Indian Nation and the Hoh Tribe are less dependent on non-tribal recreational fisheries and while they